jarsen/JLPocket/readme.md

 JLPocket provides a very simple wrapper around the Pocket API (formerly Read It Later) for iOS applications.

-Why it's better than the [ReadItLaterFull/Lite](http://getpocket.com/api/libraries-iphone/) they give you:
+Why it's potentially better than the [ReadItLaterFull/Lite](http://getpocket.com/api/libraries-iphone/) they give you:
-* Uses SSKeychain to store account information, NOT NSUserDefaults
+* Uses SSKeychain to store account information, **not** NSUserDefaults
 * Uses blocks.
 No more gross delegates.
+* Uses ARC

 Why it may not be better:
 * I really haven't tested it much.
 It authenticates and saves links at least.
 I haven't tested registering.